MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ~~~

 Now do "git status" again.
-Notice that the files we added are no longer recognized by git.
+Notice that the files we added are no longer recognized by Git.

 ````{tab-set-code}